varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/simple.md

 ## Utility maximization
 A utility function is a mathematical expression representing an individual's preferences over different choices or outcomes.
 It assigns a numerical value, called _utility_, to each possible choice based on how much the individual values it.
 A utility function is subjective and can vary from person to person, as different individuals may have other preferences.

-Let's begin our discussion of utility by introducing the classical application of this concept, namely, the choice of how much of $n$ goods to purchase ({prf:ref}`defn-individual-utility`):
+Let's begin our discussion of utility by introducing the classical application of this concept, namely, the choice governings the choice of which combination of $n$ goods (or services) to consume ({prf:ref}`defn-individual-utility`):

 ````{prf:definition} Utility
 :label: defn-individual-utility